 A relatively common genetic metabolic disorder is phenylketonuria, PKU (approx. 1 in 10,000 newborns is affected).
 Every newborn is tested for PKU (e.g., with the Guthrie test) because most effects of the disease can be avoided by keeping a strict diet.

 Due to a defect of the enzyme phenylalanine hydroxylase, the amino acid phenylalanine accumulates in the tissue.
 Instead, the body turns phenylalanine into the keto acid phenylpyruvate.
-This product is partly exuded – which explains the name phenylketonuria–, but partly metabolized further, building cytotoxic substrates.
+This product is partly exuded – which explains the name phenylketonuria–but partly metabolized further, building cytotoxic substrates.
 They cause damage, especially in the myelin sheaths of the CNS.
 This impairs normal development of the brain.
-It mainly facilitated by excess quantities of phenylalanine compared to concentration of other amino acids being transported across the blood-brain barrier, resulting in a deficit of required metabolites.
+It mainly facilitated by excess quantities of phenylalanine compared to the concentration of other amino acids being transported across the blood-brain barrier, resulting in a deficit of required metabolites.
 The consequence of this disease is mental retardation.
-The newborn screening aims to identify affected persons, and give them a specific diet that is low phenylalanine and rich in tyrosine (tyrosine becoming the essential amino acid for the affected person).
+The newborn screening aims to identify affected persons and give them a specific diet that is low phenylalanine and rich in tyrosine (tyrosine becoming the essential amino acid for the affected person).
 This way, damages can be prevented, or at least kept at bay.

 Solutions can be found below the references.

 1. Which statement about aminotransferases is not correct?

 - Aminotransferases transfer amino groups between amino acids and alpha-keto acids.

 - During the reaction, the amino group of the amino acid is transferred to pyridoxal phosphate.